-Modern Movers is the proposed Relocation Contractor (Mover) who is a Florida Licensed Contractor.
+Modern Movers is the proposed Relocation Contractor (mover) who is a Florida Licensed Contractor.
 The Mover has indicated that they have experience with relocating historic structures in Delray as well as other Florida cities.
 Their method of vertical relocation consists of raising structures with steel beams, unified jacking system, and cribbing to secure the structure until the new foundation is constructed.
 Multiple steel beams are to be placed beneath the structure, to which the structure is hydraulically loaded onto the beams, then elevated to the proposed elevation with helical pilings installed.
 Once pilings are in place, a new footing is poured, then the structure is lowered to allow the concrete stem wall to be constructed, then the structure is finally placed onto the new wall.
 In some instances, structures must be shifted horizontally within the site in order to place the new foundation and then returned to its original location.
-Such technique is dependent on the existing slab and footing construction method, and final placement of the existing structures.
-There is concern with the vertical elevation of the accessory structure from grade to 33 feet NAVD (third floor).
+Such technique is dependent on the existing slab and footing construction method.

-The sections and screenshots below are appliable to the revised request.
+The sections and screenshots below are still appliable to the revised request.
 Pursuant to the Secretary of the Interior's Standards for Rehabilitation and Guidelines on Flood Adaptation For Rehabilitating Historic Buildings: